jacastro023/django-setup/django-urls-views-templates.md

 > Note that in order to use the `HttpResponse` function, we must import it like the others we've used so far.

-Just a baby step for now.
-What we've done is define a view function that responds to the browser's HTTP request by sending a string (that resembles a cat).

 All view functions need to define a positional parameter to accept a _request_ object Django will be passing in.
 This _request_ object is very much like the `req` object we worked with in Express controller actions.
 As shown above, the parameter is typically named `request`.

 The function `HttpResponse` is the simplest way to send something back in response to a request.
 It's like `res.send()` was in Express.